VamsiKrishna2998/Dashboardpackage/README.md

           - name: Test
-          run: npm run Test (Replace TESt name with project name)
+          run: npm run Test (Replace Test name with project name)

 # Github

+# Github Secrets
+Github Secrets are used to hide actual Username,Password and Api-key.

 # Github Actions
 - Using yml file code is pushed to Github.
 - Github Actions are used to verify whether scripts are running as per Scheduled Jobs.
 - Verify whether scripts have passed or failed in Github Actions.

-# Github Secrets
-Github Secrets are used to hide actual Username,Password and Api-key.